jrahm/Radiation/Readme.md

             \/      \/      \/         \/                    \/

-Radiation is a new Vim plugin in the (very) early stages of deelopment.
+Radiation is a new Vim plugin in the  early stages of deelopment.
 Originally implemented in Ruby then C, after complete refactoring of the architecture, the current implementation is written in Haskell and is far more robust than ever before.